How to clean and disinfect your Android smartphone

 Make a cleaning kit

 You have a kit for all your various USB charging cables and gadgets that plug into your Android device, so why not make a kit for cleaning your smartphone?
-At home, stock up on 70 percent or higher rubbing alcohol, finely pointed cotton swabs, and a barrel of toothpicks.
-You should also consider stocking up on a pack of microfiber cloths, as well as a few cans of compressed air.
-Most of them come in packs of two or three anyway.
+At home, stock up on 70% or higher rubbing alcohol, finely pointed cotton swabs, and a barrel of toothpicks.
+You can also grab a pack of microfiber cloths for less than $5 on Amazon, as well as a few cans of compressed air for less than $15.

 Why not make a kit for cleaning your smartphone?